As we’re sure you’ve noticed, exotic, tropical flowers are all the rage right now.

 Pro Tip: If you’re an Autumn lover (like us), by deadheading and pinching them throughout the summer, you can actually make these vivacious treasures last through the fall season.

-My oh my, just imagine them artfully mixed in with your orange and yellow Chrysanthemums!
+My oh my, just imagine these beauties artfully mixed in with your orange and yellow Chrysanthemums!

 Did somebody say pretty in pink?